Skip to Main Content

 Planning a Visit

 Il Pampero is located at 20 Chesham Place, London SW1X 8HQ, in Belgravia.
 The nearest Underground stations are Sloane Square (District and Circle lines) and Knightsbridge (Piccadilly line), both within comfortable walking distance.
 Reservations: Given the neighbourhood's preference for repeat custom, advance booking is advisable, particularly for weekend evenings when the resident and hotel-adjacent clientele increases.
 Dress: Belgravia's Italian dining culture runs toward smart casual at minimum; the neighbourhood does not reward under-dressing.
-Budget: No pricing data is available in the current record; expect SW1 Italian pricing, which typically runs from moderate-premium for à la carte to higher for a table with serious wine involvement.
+Budget: Budget: Expect Italian pricing in the moderate-premium range, around $80 per person.
 For broader context on the London dining scene, see our full London restaurants guide, and for accommodation near Belgravia, our full London hotels guide.
 Further SW1 exploration can be mapped through our London bars guide, our London wineries guide, and our London experiences guide.

 At-a-Glance Comparison